-J-6.1 GSAR 552.216-75 Transactional Data Reporting (June 2016)
+J-6.1 GSAR 552.216-75 Transactional Data Reporting (May 2023)

-- (a) Definitions.

-- (1) "Transactional data" encompasses the historical details of the products or services delivered by the Contractor during the performance of task or delivery orders issued against this contract.
+- (a) Definition.
+"Transactional data" encompasses the historical details of the products or services delivered by the Contractor during the performance of task or delivery orders issued against this contract.

 - (b) Reporting of Transactional Data.
-The Contractor shall report all transactional data under this contract as follows:
+The Contractor must report all transactional data under this contract as follows:

 - (1) The Contractor must electronically report transactional data by utilizing the automated reporting system at an Internet website designated by the General Services Administration (GSA) or by uploading the data according to GSA instructions.
+GSA will post registration instructions and reporting procedures on the Vendor Support Center website, https://vsc.gsa.gov.
 The reporting system website address, as well as registration instructions and reporting procedures, will be provided at the time of award or inclusion of this clause in the contract.

-- (2) The Contractor shall provide, at no cost to the Government, the following transactional data elements, as applicable-
+- (2) The Contractor must provide, at no additional cost to the Government, the following transactional data elements, as applicable:

-- (i) Contract or Blanket Purchase Agreement (BPA) Number
+- (i) Contract or Blanket Purchase Agreement (BPA) Number.

-- (ii) Delivery/Task Order Number/Procurement Instrument Identifier (PIID)
+- (ii) Delivery/Task Order Number/Procurement Instrument Identifier (PIID).

-- (iii) Non Federal Entity
+- (iii) Non Federal Entity.

-- (iv) Description of Deliverable
+- (iv) Description of Deliverable.

-- (v) Manufacturer Name
+- (v) Manufacturer Name.

-- (vi) Manufacturer Part Number
+- (vi) Manufacturer Part Number.

-- (vii) Unit Measure (each, hour, case, lot)
+- (vii) Unit Measure (each, hour, case, lot).

-- (viii) Quantity of Item Sold
+- (viii) Quantity of Item Sold.

-- (ix) Universal Product Code
+- (ix) Universal Product Code.

-- (x) Price Paid per Unit
+- (x) Price Paid per Unit.

-- (xi) Total Price
+- (xi) Total Price.